mmunz/c1_fsc_slider/Readme.md

     class FluidStyledSliderProcessor implements DataProcessorInterface
     {
         /**
-         * Process data for the CType "fs_slider"
+         * Process data for the CType "fsc_slider"
          *
          * @param ContentObjectRenderer $cObj The content object renderer, which contains data of the content element
          * @param array $contentObjectConfiguration The configuration of Content Object